-1.0 Access to Records and Inspection of Work: FDLE, the Auditor General of the State of Florida, DOJ, the U.S. Comptroller General or any of their duly authorized representatives, shall have access to books, documents, papers and records of the subrecipient, implementing agency and contractors for the purpose of audit and examination according to the DOJ Financial Guide and 28 C.F.R. § 66.
-At any time, a representative of FDLE, the U.S. Department of Justice, or the Auditor General of the State of Florida, have the right to visit the project site to monitor, inspect and assess work performed under this agreement.
+1.0 Access to Records: The Florida Department of Law Enforcement, the Auditor General of the State of Florida, the U.S. Department of Justice, the U.S. Comptroller General or any of their duly authorized representatives, shall have access to books, documents, papers and records of the subrecipient, implementing agency and contractors for the purpose of audit and examination according to the Financial Guide and the 28 C.F.R. § 66.
+At any time, a representative of the Department, the U.S. Department of Justice, or the Auditor General of the State of Florida, have the right to visit the project site to monitor, inspect and assess work performed under this agreement.

-The Department reserves the right to unilaterally terminate this agreement if the subrecipient, implementing agency, or contractor refuses to allow public access to all documents, papers, letters, or other materials subject to provisions of 119, F.S., unless specifically exempted and/or made confidential by operation of 119, F.S., and made or received by the subrecipient or its contractor in conjunction with this agreement.
+The Department reserves the right to unilaterally terminate this agreement if the subrecipient, implementing agency, or contractor refuses to allow public access to all documents, papers, letters, or other materials subject to provisions of s.

+119, F.S., unless specifically exempted and/or made confidential by operation of s.
+119, F.S., and made or received by the subrecipient or its contractor in conjunction with this agreement.